Protecting and sustaining the unique lands,

 The Environmental Action Committee of West Marin (EAC) is a 501(3)(c) environmental nonprofit centrally located in Point Reyes Station, California, the gateway town to the only national seashore on the West Coast.

-Located just an hour from San Francisco, our mission-based work focuses on environmental issues facing the coastal communities of West Marin, the largest rural region of Marin County, California.
-The area is generally extends from Dillion Beach to the north, south to Muir Beach, and west of Nicasio and the San Geronimo Valley out to the Pacific Ocean.
-The area includes several unincorporated coastal communities (Bolinas, Dillion Beach, Inverness, Marshall, Muir Beach, Olema, Point Reyes Station, Stinson Beach, and Tomales), and is home to approximately 16,000 people, or about 6.5% of the population of Marin County, and receives over 2+ million visitors a year in search of respite, relaxation, and recreation.
+Since 1971, EAC has remained engaged in the protection of West Marin’s unique lands, waters and biodiversity through advocacy, engagement and education.
+Located just an hour from San Francisco, our work focuses on large scale environmental threats (i.e. land-use, coastal protections, and climate change) facing the unincorporated coastal communities of West Marin from Dillon to Muir beaches.
+West Marin is the largest rural region of Marin County, California, and is home to approximately 16,000 people, or about 6.5% of the population of Marin County, and receives over 2+ million visitors a year in search of respite, relaxation, and recreation.

 Our work strives to provide long-term protection and conservation of the unique ecosystems and rural communities of West Marin, and serves as a foundation of environmental protection for future generations.

 Use grassroots strategies to research and publicize local environmental issues facing our community to inform, empower, and educate stakeholders and our members.

 Respect the complex ecology and intrinsic value of the natural world.

 Partner with local communities, organizations, governments, businesses, and members to ensure maximum public participation around local environmental issues.

 Provide opportunities to learn about the environment through events, community workshops, outreach, and publications.